holepunchto/protomux-rpc-middleware/README.md

 ### `ConcurrentLimit.byIp(capacity)`

 Create a concurrent limiter per request IP.
-See constructor for parameters.
+See the `ConcurrentLimit` constructor for the parameters.

 ### `ConcurrentLimit.byPublicKey(capacity)`

 Create a concurrent limiter per remote public key.
-See constructor for parameters.
+See the `ConcurrentLimit` constructor for the parameters.

-## License

-Apache-2.0